 There are various ways of spotting a ‘potential’ gamble, which is helpful but not always an obvious indicator.

-A bit of a gamble you might say…Within the last 4 and 1/2 minutes the most volume was matched and the price went from 4.0 to 3.35.
-Not the biggest move ever seen, although it wasn’t the weakest race either.
+A bit of a gamble you might say…Within the last 4 and 1/2 minutes, the most volume was matched and the price went from 4.0 to 3.35.
+Not the biggest move is ever seen, although it wasn’t the weakest race either.

 Something to bear in mind when looking at the charts like this though is the amount of time left to post.
 Liquidity peaks and troughs at certain points within any market, late on there can be a bit of a snap-back.
 In this instance only a couple of ticks, but worth bearing in mind.